A Wrongful Death claim is a lawsuit pursued when someone is killed as a result of another person’s wrongful conduct.

 The court may involve probate proceedings in the appointment of a personal representative.
 The process may become contentious among family members.

 Family members often feel too overwhelmed by grief to find the time or energy to file legal claims.
 Farris, Riley & Pitt, LLP can handle all required filings and court appearances on your behalf so you can take all the time you need to grieve.
+Our firm will also speak to insurance companies on your behalf and engage in settlement negotiations.
+When an insurer doesn’t satisfy with their offer, we can file a lawsuit for a jury trial.

 Why Choose Farris, Riley & Pitt, LLP?